You are here

 Update on CQC position on fast-track practising privileges for consultants

-3. CQC expects all IH providers who have used, or are using, the fast-track process for pre-employment checks to be moving away from routinely choosing to use it.
-They should use the most robust process available to them for ensuring that full pre-employment checks are undertaken.
-These checks should meet Schedule 3 of the regulations.
+- CQC expects all IH providers who grant practising privileges to medical practitioners to ensure that they have robust processes in place for ensuring that full pre-employment checks are undertaken.
+These checks must meet Schedule 3 of the regulations.

 - Last updated: